-The following table sets forth the Group's capitalisation and indebtedness as at 30 June 2017 as derived from the unaudited condensed consolidated interim financial statements of the Group as at and for the six months ended 30 June 2017.
-For additional information, see the Group's financial statements and notes incorporated by reference in this Base Prospectus.
+The following table sets forth the Group's unaudited capitalisation as at 30 June 2018.
+Please read this table in conjunction with the Group's consolidated financial statements and the accompanying notes thereto, each of which is incorporated by reference in this Base Prospectus as described under "Information Incorporated by Reference".

-As at 30 June 2017
+As at 30 June 2018

 (RMB millions)

-Debt: (1)
+$\mathbf{Debt}^{(1)}$

-Debt securities issued:
+Debt securities issued (2) 579,235

-Total debt securities issued 413,016
+Total debt securities issued 579,235

-Equity:
+Equity

 Share capital 356,407

 Other equity instruments 86,051

-Reserves 566,401
+Reserves 620,942

-Retained profits 1,009,436
+Retained profits 1,115,199

-Non-controlling interest 12,339
+Non-controlling interest 13,602

-Total equity 2,030,634
+Total equity 2,192,201

-Total capitalisation (2) 2,443,650
+Total capitalisation (3) 2,771,436

-- (1) As at 30 June 2017, we had deposits from customers, amounts due to banks and other financial institutions, certificates of deposits issued, balances under repurchase agreements, credit commitments (such as approved loans, undrawn credit card limits, letters of credit, financial guarantees and bank acceptances) and other commitments. - (2) Total capitalisation equals the sum of total debt securities issued and total equity.
+- (1) As at 30 June 2018, we had deposits from customers, amounts due to banks and other financial institutions, certificates of deposits issued, balances under repurchase agreements, credit commitments (such as approved loans, undrawn credit card limits, letters of credit, financial guarantees and bank acceptances) and other commitments and contingencies, including outstanding litigation, that arise from its ordinary course of business. - (2) Since 30 June 2018, we have issued additional debt securities in the ordinary course of business.
+See "Recent Developments Other Recent Developments Recent Issuances". - (3) Total capitalisation equals the sum of total debt securities issued and total equity.